 Here are the 3 main types of Dark Social traffic (inspired by Mark Hansen's list):

-- your reader sent your link to a friend via chat.
+- Your reader sent your link to a friend via chat.

-- a user clicked on your link in an email you don't track.
+- A user clicked on your link in an email you don't track.

-- your social media followers clicked on your link on their Facebook or Twitter apps (Dark Mobile).
+- Your social media followers clicked on your link on their Facebook or Twitter apps (Dark Mobile).

-How can digital marketers benefit from this?
+How can digital marketers improve their reporting?

-Based on Madrigal's "The Atlantic" case, dark social traffic may be more significant than you think.
+Based on Madrigal's "The Atlantic" case, dark social traffic may be more significant than we think.
 According to Madrigal, "almost 69% of social referrals were dark!
 Facebook came in second at 20%.
 Twitter was down at 6%."
 These are numbers you can't ignore.